 Characters: The Amazing Race 22

-The 22nd Season of the Race.
-Though the initial twist for the season gave the team that won the first leg two Express Passes, one for themselves, and one to give to another team, said twist was overshadowed by the complete insanity that occurred during the first eight legs of the Race.
+The initial twist for the 22nd Season of the Race season was the introduction of the double Express Passes, one for the teams to keep, and one to give to another team.
+However, said twist was overshadowed by the complete insanity that occurred during the first eight legs of the season.
 Among other things, three teams willingly quit a Roadblock to force a canoe race to the Pit Stop, three teams suffered Shocking Eliminations

-after losing huge leads (all of them over an hour) at the Detour, two teams got speeding tickets in the same city*
+after losing huge leads (all of them over an hour) at the Detour, two teams got speeding tickets in the same citynote

 , a contestant tore his Achilles tendon, only to win the next two legs before dropping out of the Race, a team got eliminated while still holding their Express Pass, and a team walked all the way to the Pit Stop when everyone else took cabs, only to be saved from elimination by another team's penalty.
-While the last 4 legs were notably less exciting, that itself was counterbalanced by nearly every single team left in the race being likeable and root-worthy in some way, and while it led to that part of the game being less competitive and somewhat predictable, it certainly helped create some noteworthy characters.
-The combination of the insanity of the first eight episodes and the likeability of the latter four creates a season that, although not as memorable as its predecessor
+While the last four legs were notably less exciting, not to mention less competitive and somewhat predictable, that itself was counterbalanced by nearly every single team left in the race being likeable in some way.
+The combination of the insanity of the first eight episodes and the likeability of the latter four created a season that, although not as memorable as its predecessor

 , stands as an overall good season.

 Jonathan "Bates" Battaglia & Anthony Battaglia (The Hockey Brothers)

 Brothers and hockey players, Bates played for the Carolina Hurricanes, Colorado Avalanche, Washington Capitals, and Toronto Maple Leafs.
 The token Alpha Male team of the season, they, like Jaymes & James